leaderbeater/github-slideshow/_posts/0000-01-02-leaderbeater.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to KING KONG JUNGLE!"
 ---
 DK ...
 DONKEY KONG....
 He knows the trouble but he has the CREW Here is a picture of DK